Battle of Richmond

-The Battle of Richmond, Kentucky, fought August 29–30, 1862, was one of the most complete Confederate victories in the war by Major General Edmund Kirby Smith against Union major general William "Bull" Nelson's forces, which were defending the town.
+The Battle of Richmond, Kentucky, fought August 29–30, 1862, was one of the most complete Confederate victories in the American Civil War by Major General Edmund Kirby Smith against Union major general William "Bull" Nelson's forces, which were defending the town.
 It was the first major battle in the Kentucky Campaign.
 The battle took place on and around what is now the grounds of the Blue Grass Army Depot, outside Richmond, Kentucky.

 Background

-In the fall of 1862, two Confederate armies moved on separate paths into Kentucky, hoping to put the shadow Confederate government of Kentucky into power, threaten Union cities along the Ohio River, and recruit men to join the Confederate Army.
+In the summer of 1862, two Confederate armies moved on separate paths into Kentucky, hoping to put back into power the shadow Confederate government of Kentucky which had lost control over most of the state in early 1862, threaten Union cities along the Ohio River, and recruit men to join the Confederate Army.
 First to move was Smith, leading the Confederate Army of Kentucky, whose ideas provided the initiative for the offensive.
 General Braxton Bragg, commanding the Army of Mississippi, moved on a roughly parallel track to the west.
 Smith departed Knoxville on August 13, and Bragg left Chattanooga on August 27.